danhas14/Fabric_AzureOpenAI_Example/README.md

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/8246548d-1e97-43d8-8d78-24e88079c42c)

 Now we need to get the location of the table to use it in our notebook.
 To do that, right click on the table and select 'Properties'.

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/28d4c2b5-e081-46a8-bb39-90e8aa725687)

-Now copy the last property called 'ABFS path' as shown below.
+Now copy the last property on the right called 'ABFS path' as shown below.
 Save the path in a text file to be used later.

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/9efa9cc6-9ade-45c8-adb4-2e1f55ec8b72)